xapian/xapian/xapian-core/docs/matcherdesign.rst

 and value ranges.
-Then pairs or groups of PostLists are combined using 2-way or n-way branching tree elements for AND, OR, etc - these are virtual PostLists whose class names reflect the operation (MultiAndPostList, OrPostList, etc).
+Then pairs or groups of PostLists are combined using 2-way or n-way branching tree elements for AND, OR, etc - these are virtual PostLists whose class names reflect the operation (AndPostList, OrPostList, etc).
 See below for a full list.

 OR
 ~~